Chris McCandless: In popular culture

 Krakauer's approximately 9,000-word article "Death of an Innocent" (January 1993) was published in Outside.
 Chip Brown's full-length article on McCandless, "I Now Walk Into the Wild" (February 8, 1993), was published in The New Yorker.
 Jon Krakauer's non-fiction book Into the Wild (1996) expands upon his 1993 Outside article and retraces McCandless's travels leading up to the hiker's eventual death.

-McCandless's story was adapted by screenwriter Chip Johannessen into a 1998 episode of Chris Carter's television series Millennium, titled "Luminary."
+McCandless's story was adapted by screenwriter Chip Johannessen into a 1998 episode of Chris Carter's television series Millennium, titled "Luminary".

 An eponymous 2007 film adaptation of Into the Wild, directed by Sean Penn with Emile Hirsch portraying McCandless, received a number of awards, including Best Picture from the American Film Institute.
 Ron Lamothe's documentary The Call of the Wild (2007) also covers McCandless's life story.

 The book Back to the Wild (2011) compiles photographs, postcards and journal entries by McCandless.
 A PBS documentary uncovering some additional information, with interviews, titled Return to the Wild: The Chris McCandless Story, first aired on the PBS network in November 2014.

-The podcast You're Wrong About discussed McCandless for its February 27, 2023 episode.
-The episode, with guest Blair Braverman, reviews several topics regarding the life, death, and legacy of McCandless and his impact on discussion of wilderness, Alaska, and domestic violence.
+In 2014, Carine McCandless, Chris' sister, published The Wild Truth, a memoir of her life.
+It detailed their abusive home life, providing further context to Chris' actions.

+The 1993 album Actually Not, by Virginia-based folk group Eddie From Ohio, features the song Sahara, written by Robbie Schaefer, about McCandless's wandering and death.